wcheek/CDK_Docker_Lambda/ARTICLE.md

             # Use aws_cdk.aws_lambda.DockerImageCode.from_image_asset to build
             # a docker image on deployment
             code=_lambda.DockerImageCode.from_image_asset(
-                # Directory relative to the stack which contains a Dockerfile
+                # Directory relative to where you execute cdk deploy
+                # contains a Dockerfile
-                directory="ExampleDockerLambda"
+                directory="cdk_docker_lambda/ExampleDockerLambda"
             ),
         )